Restoring homes and repairing lives in Muscatine County

 protecting the equity and stability their homes represent.
 Rebuilding doesn’t just repair

-structures — it preserves dignity, protects community roots and protects families' futures.
+structures — it preserves dignity, protects community roots and protects families'; futures.

 Community member Brian Painter has Primary Progressive Multiple Sclerosis, which causes